huwb/volsample/README.md

 Shadertoy volume rendering demo: [Mt3GWs](https://www.shadertoy.com/view/Mt3GWs)
 Shadertoy sampling diagram: [ll3GWs](https://www.shadertoy.com/view/ll3GWs)

-Contacts: Huw Bowles (@hdb1, huw dot bowles at gmail dot com), Daniel Zimmermann (daniel dot zimmermann at studiogobo dot com), Beibei Wang (beibei dot wang at gmail dot com)
+Contacts: Huw Bowles (@hdb1), Daniel Zimmermann (daniel dot zimmermann at studiogobo dot com), Beibei Wang (bebei dot wang at gmail dot com)

+Retweet to support this work: https://twitter.com/hdb1/status/769615284672028672

-## Intro
+## Introduction

 Volume rendering in real-time applications is expensive, and sample counts are typically low.
 When the camera is inside the volume, the volume samples typically move around with the camera which can cause severe aliasing.
 This repository provides a new, fast, efficient and simple algorithm for eliminating aliasing for this camera-in-volume case.